lmco/mcf/SECURITY.md

 rather than a distributed microservice architecture that is created by API-based integrations.

-The most important thing to realize here is that a plugin, one-installed, is part of MBEE.
+The most important thing to realize here is that a plugin, once-installed, is part of MBEE.
 It is part of the same running process, has access to the running configuration (which can include DB and/or LDAP credentials), and can execute code on the server with the same privileges as the MBEE application.